|"Taiji Quan, the other name is Chang Quan (Long Fist), also named Shi San Shi (Thirteen Postures). It is Chang Quan

 4. Taiji, Bagua, Wuxing in Taiji Quan Practice

-main idea of Taiji Quan and even for many other high level styles.
+idea of Taiji Quan and even for many other high level styles.
 Here Taiji is the main idea.
 All skills of Taiji Quan must follow it.
-From
+From Taiji principles,

 As a high level traditional martial arts, Taiji Quan was designed based on a complete traditional philosophical system.
 Under this philosophical

-are much more high level classics in Taiji Quan than in other styles.
-Without the high level principles, the skills can never be developed to a
+much more high level classics in Taiji Quan than in other styles.
+Without the high level principles, the skills can never be developed to a really high

 |Yin Cheng Gong Fa Association North American Headquarters